QBE-CHMR/CHMTAC-Charlie/chmr-dmz-dal/BACKEND_OVERVIEW.md

    - Verify that the Redis container is running and accessible.

 2. **File Upload**:
-   - May need to adjust max file size down to 1 or 2 GB to preven large uploads.
+   - May need to adjust max file size down to 1 or 2 GB to prevent large uploads.
    - Ensure the `files/` directory exists and has the correct permissions.

 3. **Rate Limiting**:
-    - May need to adjust this lower (less requests per minute) for production build
+   - May need to adjust this lower (fewer requests per minute) for production builds.
    - If rate limiting blocks valid requests, adjust the `max` or `windowMs` values in `rateLimiter.js`.

 ---